relvacode/flask-microservice/README.md

     FROM relvacode/flask-microservice

-When your image is built it will add the build context to `/app` and install any apt and pip dependencies.
+When your image is built it will add the build context to `/app` and install any apt and pip dependencies during build time.
+This is the recommended method for production deployments.

 ## Stack Overview

   * Ubuntu 18.04
-  * Python 2.7.11
+  * Python 2.7.15rc1
   * NGINX
-    * Performs proxying to uWSGI
+    * Proxy the Python application on `/api`
-    * Also serves static content
+    * Serve static files from `/app/static`
   * uWSGI
-    * Serves Python application
+    * Serves Python application in `/app/app/api.py`

 ### Default Packages